Amine27/covid-19-dz/README.md

 ## Data Sources

-For all information regarding the data powering this site, please visit [data](https://github.com/Amine27/covid-19-dz/blob/master/src/data.js) file.
+For all information regarding the data powering this site, please visit our [API Website](https://api.corona-dz.live).

 Our data is sourced primarily from the Algerian Ministry of Health, Population and Hospital Reform ([MSPRH](http://covid19.sante.gov.dz/)).